 Key Components of the iOS Platform

-iOS 8 is the latest incarnation of Apple's mobile operating system.
-There have been a large number of changes made to the operating system from iOS 7.
+Apple's iOS 8 made a large number of changes to the operating system from iOS 7.
 Here, we show what they are and how to use them.

 About the major new APIs introduced in iOS 7, including View Controller transitions, enhancements to UIView animations, UIKit Dynamics, and Text Kit.

 Explanations of the features introduced in iOS 6, including Collection Views, Pass Kit, Event Kit, and the Social Framework.

 Apple Pay was introduced alongside iOS 8, enabling users to pay for physical goods such as food, entertainment, and memberships via their iOS devices.
 It is available on iPhone 6 and iPhone 6 Plus, and can also be paired with the Apple Watch for in-store purchases.
 When used on an iPhone, it uses Touch ID as a way to confirm and authorize transactions to a user's credit or debit card.

 This article will provide and introduction to using the new 3D Touch APIs to add pressure sensitive gestures to your Xamarin.iOS apps that are running on the new iPhone 6s and iPhone 6s Plus devices.

 The new CallKit API in iOS 10 provides a way for VOIP apps to integrate with the iPhone UI and provide a familiar interface and experience to the end user.
 With this API users can view and interact with VOIP calls from the iOS device's Lock Screen and manage contacts using the Phone app's Favorites and Recents views.

 With the introduction of iOS 9, Apple has released two new frameworks,

 ContactsUI, that replace the existing Address Book and Address Book UI frameworks used by iOS 8 and earlier.